 - Student Email

-- Course information (course name, but may also include course section number)
+- Course information (course name/number, but may also include course section number)

-Students do not have to remember a specific username/password, because their LMS login authenticates them into Credo Modules.
-When students revisit the Modules through another course in the LMS, their data is saved under the previously created user profile.
-So, for example, if a student accesses the Modules through an FYE course in their first semester, then in an English Course in their second semester, data from both courses is available in Credo Insights under the same student-user profile.
+Students do not have to remember a specific username/password, because their LMS login authenticates them into Credo's platform.
+When students use the multimedia through another course in the LMS, their data is saved under the previously created user profile.
+For example, if a student accesses multimedia through an FYE course in their first semester, then in an English Course in their second semester, data from both courses is available in Credo Insights under the same student-user profile.

 Note: Filters for LMS-integrated Courses were established in March 2018.
 Before March 2018, the data from courses in your LMS will be displayed under the INFOLIT course in Credo Insights.
 This affects both assessment and usage reports.